Recommended Immunizations for Campers

 - Individual camp policy may choose to recommend or require specific immunizations of their campers.
 For the optimal health and safety of all campers and camp staff, the New York State Department of Health (NYSDOH) strongly recommends that all campers meet the age appropriate immunization schedule as set forth by the Advisory Committee on Immunization Practices (ACIP): http://www.cdc.gov/vaccines/schedules/

 - At a minimum, campers should meet the same immunization requirements as school-aged children as indicated in Public Health Law (PHL) Article 21, Title 6, Section 2164.
-Refer to New York State Immunization Requirements for School Entrance/Attendance, available at: http://www.health.ny.gov/publications/2370.pdf and also included with this letter.
+Refer to New York State Immunization Requirements for School Entrance/Attendance, available at: http://www.health.ny.gov/publications/2370.pdf.

 - In New York State, PHL Article 21, Title 6, Section 2167 also requires the notification of campers and parents about recommendations for and the availability of meningococcal vaccine for all campers attending overnight camps for a period of 7 days or more.

 - Immunizations that are routinely recommended, at a minimum, (if not already administered, a history of disease does not exist, or serology has not proven immunity) include: